Ecosystem: Definition, Components and Types

 • Desert: Found in tropical areas bordering grasslands.
 The characteristics of the desert ecosystem are arid and low rainfall (25 cm/year).
 The temperature difference between day and night is huge.
 Annual plants found in the desert are small.
 In addition, in the desert there are also perennial plants with leaves such as thorns, for example, cacti, or those that are leafless and have long roots and have tissues to store water.
 Animals that live in the desert include rodents, ants, snakes, lizards, frogs, scorpions, and several other nocturnal animals that Sinaumed’s can see through the book Knowing Animal Habitat Series: Deserts.

-See also difference between web server and application server
+See also difference between crystal and glass

 ARTIFICIAL ECOSYSTEM